 John Wilcox The Relinquishment of Time brings new life to the artist’s body of work.
 It reveals how experience shapes decisions and process.
 And helps audiences to understand that every stroke of the paintbrush can hold meaning.
 But more importantly, the film reveals that family and brotherhood can be a form of art itself.
 An artform that nourishes the soul, enlightens the mind and brings life to the body.

 “John’s work works in both ways – both as apparently cool and apparently uninvolved with the emotional aspect of the world,” said Dr. Richard Brettell, founder of the Edith O’Donnell institute of Art History at the University of Texas-Dallas. “[But] then as you plummet it and get to know about the mark makings and [John’s] reasons for doing things you begin to understand that it too is an art which has as much depth as any work by Van Gogh or Delacroix.”

 We are a filmmaking couple comprised of: Sarah Reyes and Daniel Driensky, and our collaborative is called Exploredinary.
 The documentary work that we pursue is primarily focused around arts and culture.

-We were initially introduced to David Wilcox in 2017 as he was hoping to document an exhibit at the Wilcox Space prior to its dismantling.
-We visited the space and were struck with the quality of the paintings as well as the prestigious curatorial work involved.
+We were initially introduced to David Wilcox in 2017 as he was hoping to document an exhibit at the Wilcox Space prior to its dismantling, and we discussed making a 10 minute artist profile.
+However, upon visiting the space, we were immediately struck by the quality of the paintings as well as the prestigious curatorial work involved.